Jam-Fam/project-rogue/README.md

 ## How To Contribute

 ### 1. Sign Out an Objective
 Pick an Objective card from the To Do List on the [trello board](https://trello.com/b/aKf2KCnF/jamfam-community-game).
-Transfer that card into the Taken Tast column, then add yourself to the Objective by clicking on the card, then on Members (under "Add to card"), and then selecting yourself.
+Transfer that card into the Taken Task column, then add yourself to the Objective by clicking on the card, then on Members (under "Add to card"), and then selecting yourself.

 ### 2. Create a Git Branch
 **In Git Bash:**